 A 90-minute trip north from Assos takes us to the Dardanelles, the legendary and strategically important strait connecting the Mediterranean with the Sea of Marmara and the Black Sea.
 Across the strait is the Gallipoli Peninsula, which we spend most of the day exploring in the company of local guide Kenan Celik, a world expert on the Gallipoli Campaign and World War I. Our itinerary includes the moving sites of Anzac Cove, the remnants of trenches and the Lone Pine Memorial and Cemetery.
 A picnic lunch is included.
 This afternoon we return to Istanbul, arriving in the early evening.
 Overnight Istanbul (B, PL)

 This morning we cross the Bosphorus to the Asian side of Istanbul and explore the lively area of Kadiköy.
 After lunch at a restaurant famed for its use of traditional ingredients and dishes from a broad geographical area, we take the ferry back to the European side.
-The afternoon is at leisure.
 Overnight Istanbul (B, L)

 This morning we explore the eclectic area around Taksim Square and Beyoğlu and visit the Pera Museum, a private art museum and gallery.
 The afternoon is at leisure but we meet again this evening for our farewell dinner at an excellent restaurant featuring contemporary Turkish food.
 Overnight Istanbul (B, D)